Shudu Gram, World’s First AI Supermodel Is A Black Woman

 On a closer look, you’ll believe Shudu Gram is human considering the perfection of her artistry.
 From her luminous dark-brown skin and perfectly symmetrical features, Shudu is beautiful.

-Sudu Gram Controversy
+Shudu Gram Controversy

 shudu-gram

-How did Wilson create Shudu Gram?
+How Did Wilson Create Shudu Gram?

 shudu-gram